TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Feature selection

-The branch and bound algorithm, sketched in Alg.~\ref{alg:branch_and_bound_algorithm} and Fig.~\ref{fig:branch_and_bound_algorithm}, constructs a search tree where the root represents the empty subset and leaves represent subsets of $k$ features.
-While traversing the tree down to leaves from left to right, a limited number of (non-redundant) sub-trees is generated by augmenting the subset by one feature from the initial set of features $\vec{X}$ (branching step).
-The algorithm keeps the information about the currently best subset $X^* := \vec{X}_k$ and the corresponding objective function it yields (the current maximum).
-Anytime the objective function $\mathcal Q^*$ in some internal nodes exceeds the bounding function $\bar{\mathcal Q}$ of sub-trees, it decreases -- either due to the condition Eq.~\ref{eq:branch_and_bound_monotonicity_condition} or the bounding function is lower than the current maximum value of the objective function, sub-trees can be pruned and computations be skipped (bounding step).
-On termination of the algorithm, the bound contains the optimum objective function value and found subsets of features are ranked in descending order of the objective function values.
+The branch-and-bound algorithm builds a search tree of feature subsets $\vec{X}' \subseteq \vec{X}$ with increasing cardinality \citep{Clausen:1999,MorrisonJacobsonEtAl:2016} (Alg.~\ref{alg:branch_and_bound_algorithm} and Fig.~\ref{fig:branch_and_bound_algorithm}).
+Initially the tree contains only the empty subset (the root node).
+At each iteration, a limited number of (non-redundant) sub-trees are generated by augmenting one variable $X \in \vec{X}$ at a time to the current subset and then adding it to the search tree (branching step).
+While traversing the tree from the root down to terminal nodes from left to right, the algorithm keeps the information about the currently best subset $X^* := \vec{X}_k$ and the corresponding objective function it yields (the current maximum).
+Anytime the objective function $\mathcal Q^*$ in some internal nodes exceeds the bounding criterion $\bar{\mathcal Q}$ of sub-trees, it decreases (either due to the condition Eq.~\ref{eq:branch_and_bound_monotonicity_condition} or the bounding criterion is lower than the current maximum value of the objective function), sub-trees can be pruned and computations be skipped (bounding step).
+Once the entire tree has been examined, the search terminates and the optimal set of variables is returned, along with a ranking of sub-optimal variable sets in descending order of the value of the objective function values.